-Transformer-based architectures~\cite{ViT,swin, pvtv2, mask2former} have advanced state-of-the-art results in vision tasks.
-However, their application to ultra-high-resolution (UHR) inputs is limited by their quadratic complexity and GPU memory constraints.
-Common workarounds, such as downsampling or tiling, either truncate the context necessary for interpreting complex scenes, or result in a loss of high resolution, impairing segmentation at both the object and scene levels.
-Recent UHR approaches therefore combine high-resolution patch processing with explicit context modeling via multi-branch or cross-scale designs~\cite{Chen2021,boosting,GPWFormer}, emphasizing the importance of global context and the consequences of its loss.
+Transformer-based architectures~\cite{ViT,swin,pvtv2,mask2former} have advanced state-of-the-art results in vision tasks, but their application to UHR inputs remains challenging because of quadratic complexity and GPU memory constraints.
+Common workarounds such as downsampling or tiling either reduce useful context or sacrifice spatial resolution, impairing segmentation at both object and scene levels.
+Recent UHR approaches therefore combine high-resolution patch processing with explicit context modeling via multi-branch or cross-scale designs~\cite{Chen2021,boosting,GPWFormer}.

 \paragraph{Our approach.} \textbf{CASWiT}, a dual-branch hierarchical transformer, is introduced for RGB-only UHR segmentation.
-One branch processes high-resolution (HR) crops in order to preserve high resolution, boundaries and small objects, while a second branch ingests wider low-resolution (LR) patches in order to encode global context.
-These two streams interact at multiple encoder stages through compact global cross-attention blocks (HR queries over LR keys/values), enabling early context injection while remaining compute-efficient.
-This approach introduces context early on while keeping the computation efficient.
-To further improve cross-scale learning, masked image modeling (SimMIM-style~\cite{SimMIM}) is adapted to the dual-stream setting and pre-trained using large amounts of unlabelled orthophotos.
+One branch processes high-resolution (HR) crops to preserve boundaries and small objects, while a second branch ingests wider low-resolution (LR) patches to encode global context.
+The two streams interact at multiple encoder stages through compact global cross-attention blocks (HR queries over LR keys/values), enabling early context injection while remaining compute-efficient.
+To further improve cross-scale learning, we adapt SimMIM-style~\cite{SimMIM} masked image modeling to this dual-stream setting and pretrain on large amounts of unlabeled orthophotos.

-\paragraph{Benchmarks.} The primary evaluation is conducted on FLAIR-HUB~\cite{flairhub} using an RGB-only UHR protocol that leverages its geospatial structure: although FLAIR-HUB was not originally designed for UHR segmentation (it targets multi-modal/time-series Earth Observation), its georeferenced orthophotos can be reassembled into large, contiguous tiles that preserve long-range spatial context and enable UHR evaluation.
-Compared with URUR~\cite{WSDNET}, FLAIR-HUB offers a substantially larger scale and more carefully curated annotations (see \S~\ref{sec:datasets}), making it a more effective testbed for cross-scale learning.
-For continuity with prior work, we also report results on \textbf{URUR}.
-Finally, while multi-modal inputs can boost performance on FLAIR-HUB~\cite{flairhub, maestro}, we emphasize that RGB-only UHR segmentation remains a fundamental and practically relevant challenge in Earth Observation.
+\paragraph{Benchmarks.} The primary evaluation is conducted on FLAIR-HUB~\cite{flairhub} using an RGB-only UHR protocol that exploits its geospatial structure to reconstruct large contiguous tiles with preserved long-range context.
+Compared with URUR~\cite{WSDNET}, FLAIR-HUB provides a larger-scale and more carefully curated benchmark for cross-scale learning (see \S~\ref{sec:datasets}), while URUR is retained for continuity with prior work.
+We also report transfer results on medical image segmentation benchmarks to assess whether the proposed design extends beyond remote sensing.